ericmjl/essays-on-data-science/docs/machine-learning/graph-nets.md

 So what's up with graph laplacian networks?
-Well, really, at its core is all that's been done here is to *replace each graph's adjacency matrix with their graph Laplacian matrix*.
+Well, really, at its core is all that's been done here is to replace each graph's adjacency matrix with their graph Laplacian matrix.
 That's it!
 Every other operation that you see in the pictures above remain the same.